Ready to turn prospects into buyers?

 In the above example, which is a sales page design from a Copyhackers email course, the answer is crystal clear.
 Their customer wants to Master Emails Now.

-Remember our call to action example #1?
+Remember our first call to action example — crisp, clear messaging?

-The text on the button is the answer to their customer’s “I want to ____________.”
+The button text answers their customer’s “I want to ____________.”

 Related: The 7 Simplest Ways to Grow Your Email List Fast When You’re in Midlife